studiopress/genesis-author-pro/readme.txt

 == Installation ==

 1. Upload `genesis-author-pro` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Frequently Asked Questions ==

+= I don't see the dedicated button blocks under the "Author Pro" category, where are they?  =

+The dedicated Author Pro buttons 1, 2 and 3 will appear in your block panel to be selected when you are inside a native button block.
+If you are not inside a button block you will not see them.

+To help you find all Author Pro Blocks, we created an Author Pro pattern that includes all Author Pro blocks.

+== Screenshots ==

+1. Blocks to display Book fields under Author Pro category.
+2. Block pattern available from the editor inserter.
+3. Book block pattern.
+4. Book block pattern with information filled and small design modifications.
+5. Book fields on the editor.

 == Changelog ==